 Very important style and formatting issues to keep in mind:

 - If you used an in-text citation system (allowable while the manuscript is in review) please convert these to footnotes following The Chicago Manual of Style.
-Do not place footnotes in the middle of sentences.
-Footnotes must follow periods at the end of the sentence.
+Do not place footnotes in the middle of sentences or use more than one footnote within a sentence.
+Footnotes must follow periods at the end of the sentences.

 - Please double-check your manuscript to ensure that first names are provided for all individuals when they are first mentioned.